brendancarr34/SuperBowlSquares/README.md

 # SuperBowlSquares

-This repo is a placeholder for a simple web app for creating a Super Bowl Squares game.
+This project is the front-end for creating or joining a Super Bowl Squares game.